LearnWebCode/declarativeToggle/README.md

 declarativeToggle
 =================

-declrativeToggle is a jQuery snippet which makes it simple to reveal sections of content by clicking on a button (think mobile navigation menus on responsive sites).
-Initialize the snippet by using the data-attributes outlined below and add show/hide functionality without writing a single line of JavaScript.
+declarativeToggle is a jQuery snippet which makes it simple to reveal sections of content on a click/tap event (think mobile navigation menus on responsive sites).
+Add show/hide functionality without writing a single line of JavaScript by using the data-attributes outlined below.

-Turn any element (think button or span) into a toggle control by adding a **data-toggle-target** attrirubte and providing a CSS-esque selector as the value.
+Turn any element into a toggle control by adding a **data-toggle-target** attrirubte and providing a CSS-esque selector as the value.

 Example
 ------------